mrkrd/cochlea3/README.rst

 Features
 --------

-- State of the art inner ear models accessible from Python.
+- State of the art inner ear models accessible from Python 3.
 - Contains full biophysical inner ear models: sound in, spikes out.
 - Fast; can generate thousands of spike trains.
-- Interoperability with neuron simulation software such as NEURON_ and Brian_.
+- Can be used with with neuron simulation software such as NEURON_ or Brian_.

 .. _NEURON: http://www.neuron.yale.edu/neuron/
 .. _Brian: http://briansimulator.org/